JuliaLang/www.julialang.org/blog/2019-01-18-fluxdiffeq.md

 @def hascode = true
 @def hasmath = true

-# DiffEqFlux.jl – A Julia Library for Neural Differential Equations

 Translations: [Traditional Chinese](/blog/2019-04-04-fluxdiffeq-zh_tw/]Traditional Chinese)

 In this blog post we will show you how to easily, efficiently, and